 This is a study for participants with advanced gastric or gastroesophageal junction adenocarcinoma who have had tumor progression after first-line treatment with platinum and fluoropyrimidine doublet therapy.
 The primary study hypotheses are that pembrolizumab prolongs progression free survival (PFS) and overall survival (OS) for participants with tumors that show positive programmed cell death ligand 1 (PD-L1) expression.more about the study

 This is a study of pembrolizumab (MK-3475) as first-line treatment for participants with advanced gastric or gastroesophageal junction (GEJ) adenocarcinoma.
 Participants will be randomly assigned to one of the 3 treatment arms of the study: pembrolizumab as monotherapy, or pembrolizumab + cisplatin + 5-fluorouracil (5-FU) or capecitabine, or placebo + cisplatin + 5-FU or capecitabine.
-The primary hypothesis is that pembrolizumab provides a clinically meaningful progression free and/or overall survival.more about the study
+The primary study hypotheses are that pembrolizumab in combination with chemotherapy is superior to chemotherapy alone in terms of Progression-free Survival (PFS) and Overall Survival (OS) and that pembrolizumab monotherapy is as good as or better than chemotherapy alone in terms of OS.more about the study

 There is a lot to consider when deciding whether to participate in a clinical study.
 Any clinical study includes risks, which the study doctor will review with you.
 Make sure you understand the risks before participating.